celsiusnarhwal/courier/README.md

 # Courier

-Courier is an internal domain forwarding service for [celsiusnarhwal.dev](https://celsiusnarhwal.dev).
+Courier is an internal domain forwarding service for my internet domains.

 ## License